WICG/webmonetization/docs/explainer.md

 reach of existing networks.

 Web Monetization providers and receivers use the Interledger protocol to exchange payments.
-The provider and WM receiver might be directly connected or might connect via one or more intermediaries.
+The WM provider and WM receiver might be directly connected or might connect via one or more intermediaries.
 This will be driven by the regulatory requirements and the status of intermediaries as registered money services businesses.